ray-project/ray/doc/source/workflows/concepts.rst

     def gather(*args):
         return args

-    # If a task's arguments include events, the task won't be executed until all of the events have occured.
+    # If a task's arguments include events, the task won't be executed until all
+    # of the events have occurred.
     workflow.run(gather.bind(sleep_task, event_task, "hello world"))